katelynn-n6/katelynn-n6/README.md

 #### 🌱 I'm currently working on...
 - tekkanji (テッカンジ) ㊫: a kanji learning web application for students taking JAPN classes
 - spotify jukebox (spotbox) 🎶: a web application for hosting and joining virtual jukeboxes
+- shelvish 📘: a web application for tracking books and learned vocabulary words

 #### 📫 how to reach me: katelynn@gatech.edu